 No person who has a vested interest in a result of a heat or Event may Judge at a WSL Event.
 Only the WSL Judges Committee will have the authority to make appointments and substitutions for an Event.
-A Surfer's request for standing down of a Judge based on a claim they have a vested interest will be heard and handled by the WSL Commissioner's Office.
+A Surfer's request for standing down of a Judge based on a claim they have a vested interest will be heard and handled by the Office of Tours and Competition.
 A person with vested interests is defined as a shareholder or Board of Director of a business enterprise, which sponsors or employs a Surfer competing in that Event, had commercial dealings with a Surfer or a relative of a Surfer or employee's of any relevant industry associated with surfing.
-No current WSL Surfer may judge at an Event.

-Article 170: Judging Panel Composition
+Article 179: Judging Panel Composition